PRSA Thoroughbred Chapter

 Marc C. Whitt

 Congrats to Marc C. Whitt, our chapter's president-elect, on the release of his third book.
-“TAKEAWAYS: Ideas, Strategies and Encouragement for the Nonprofit Public Relations Professional” is being published by Cherrymoon Media and will be available on Amazon Aug.
-31. In 2024, Marc was honored with the PRSA East Central District Platinum Award, recognizing his distinguished service and leadership in the profession at the national, regional and local levels.
+“TAKEAWAYS: Ideas, Strategies and Encouragement for the Nonprofit Public Relations Professional” was published Aug.
+31 by Cherrymoon Media and is available on Amazon.
+Marc was honored with the PRSA East Central District Platinum Award, recognizing his distinguished service and leadership in the profession at the national, regional and local levels.

-"In TAKEAWAYS, Whitt explores the vital role nonprofit organizations play in communities and around the world — and why effective, strategic public relations is central to their success.
-He addresses a broad range of topics including media relations, branding, community engagement, leadership, fundraising and donor relations, digital communication, and ethical decision-making.
-Written in Whitt’s conversational, storytelling style, the book both provokes thought and sparks new ideas, making it accessible and invaluable for professionals at every career stage." — Excerpt from news release by Cherrymoon Media
+"In TAKEAWAYS, Whitt explores the vital role nonprofit organizations play in communities and around the world — and why effective, strategic public relations is central to their success. — Excerpt from news release by Cherrymoon Media